 The anesthesiologist will give your child medicines to get them to sleep and keep them from feeling any pain during the procedure.

-The electrophysiologist then makes a small cut, about 2 inches long, just below the collarbone for the pacemaker or defibrillator.
+The electrophysiologist then makes a small cut, about 2 inches long, just below your child's collarbone for the pacemaker or defibrillator.

-The doctor then threads 1 or 2 small, flexible wires (leads) through the veins of the chest into the heart, using X-ray imaging to guide the placement.
+The surgeon then threads 1 or 2 small, flexible wires (leads) through the veins of the chest into the heart, using X-ray imaging to guide them.
 The leads are attached to the pacemaker or defibrillator under the skin, and the cut is stitched closed.

-When a defibrillator is put in, the surgeons test the device to make sure that it will work when needed.
-To do this, the surgeon puts the patient’s heart into the abnormal rhythm while closely monitoring them.
+When a defibrillator is put in, the surgeon tests the device to make sure that it will work when needed.
+To do this, the surgeon puts the patient’s heart into an abnormal rhythm (arrhythmia) while closely monitoring them.
 The device detects the arrhythmia and restores the heart to its normal rhythm.

 Your child will receive antibiotics before and after the procedure.
 The electrophysiologist will recheck the device to make sure that it is working well and then cover everything with a sterile dressing.

-During the procedure, having a pager with you means you can wait anywhere in the hospital that is comfortable for you.
+During the procedure, you can wait anywhere in the hospital that is comfortable for you because you will have a pager to get updates.
 A nice place to wait is the Family Resource Center.